-- 2.1 Residential Sector Thirty-Eight covers the central portion of the Bridgehaven Residential Precinct (Plan No. 021).
-It is bounded by the DCP boundary to the north, Bridgehaven Residential Sector Thirty-Seven to the east and future urban residential development to the south.
+- 2.1 Residential Sector Forty-One covers the southern portion of the Hilltop Residential Precinct (Plan No. 029).
+It is broadly bounded by future Urban Residential Area to the north (Hilltop North Village), Bridgehaven Residential Precinct (Plan No. 021) to the north-east, future Urban Residential Area to the east, MIBA Area to west and future Urban Residential Sector 029-2000 to the south.
 The sector forms part of the Urban Residential Area land use element.
-The location of the sector within the precinct is shown on Figure 2. - 2.2 The area of the sector is approximately 30 hectares.
+The location of the sector within the precinct is shown on Figure 2. - 2.2 The area of the sector is approximately 21.5 hectares.
 This total area includes areas to be dedicated for roads and parks as well as the residential lots. - 2.3 The plan in Figure 3 shows the final boundary of the Urban Residential Area land use element relative to this sector.
 The Proposed Metes and Bounds Description of the sector is provided in Annexure A.